-A balancing charge is something HMRC uses to make sure that you don’t claim too much tax relief for a piece of equipment.
+A balancing charge is something HMRC uses to prevent you from claiming too much tax relief for a piece of equipment.

-If you’re self-employed and you buy a piece of equipment (like a laptop or a car), you can claim capital allowances like the “annual investment allowance” (AIA) for the cost of that item.
+If you’re self-employed and you buy a laptop, for instance, you can claim capital allowances like the Annual Investment Allowance (AIA) for the cost of it.

-If you later sell it, you might need to add a balancing charge to your profit and pay tax on it.
+If you later sell the laptop, you might need to add a balancing charge to your profit and pay tax on it.
 The balancing charge is the capital allowance you claimed for the laptop minus the resale price.

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.